2022 Arab Cup U-20

-The 2022 Arab Cup U-20 was the sixth edition of the Arab Cup U-20.
+The 2022 Arab Cup U-20 was the eighth edition of the Arab Cup U-20.
 On 14 April 2022, the Union of Arab Football Associations granted Saudi Arabia the right to host.
 The tournament took place from 20 July to 7 August.

 Saudi Arabia were the defending champions, having won the previous edition in 2021.
 Saudi Arabia successfully defended their title by beating Egypt in the final.

 Teams

 The draw took place on 26 June 2022 in Dammam, Saudi Arabia.